linkarzu/linkarzu.github.io/_posts/neovim/2025-01-10-markdown-setup-2025.md

 :set foldtext?
 ```

-### Fold with enter

-- Normally you fold with `za` but I changed it to use enter `<CR>`

-### Accept completion with `ctrl+y` instead of enter

-- I really hated this behaviour, maybe skill issue, but every time I was at the
-  end of a line and hit enter, it would autocomplete a word instead of moving to
-  the line below
-- I change this in the `keymap` section of the `blink-cmp.lua` file

 ### Add markdown link from clipboard

 - These weren't as reliable, and the code was just farts and have been